AmericanCouncils/secure-ng-resource/README.md

 }]);
 ```
 When `Thing.query()` executes, SecureResource will add the appropriate
 authorization to the request.
-If the request is refused, then the user
+If the request is refused (if the user hasn't
+logged in yet, or if they logged in a long while ago and their access
+token expired), then the user
 is redirected to your login page (by default at `/login`).

-Your login controller should work like this:
+Your login controller can interact with the session like so:
 ```js
 // app/scripts/controllers/login.js